khloodmontaser/interfacing-LCDandKEYPAD/README.md

 # LCDandKEYPAD
-o use Atmega 8052 microcontroller to create a simple calculator, by entering numbers and symbols in 4*4 keypad, and  watching the results being displayed on 16×2 lcd.
+usingg Atmega 8052 microcontroller to create a simple calculator, by entering numbers and symbols in 4*4 keypad, and  watching the results being displayed on 16×2 lcd.

 # Introduction
 We aim to use Atmega 8052 microcontroller to create a simple